Academic Partnerships

 How much time will I save?

 As an Advanced Scholar, you’ll complete your BS and DC or ND degrees in less time, saving you a year of tuition and expenses.
-The length of most chiropractic and naturopathic degree programs is five academic years.
+Most chiropractic and naturopathic degree programs are five academic years.
 However, DC and ND students at NUHS enroll in classes year-round and may receive their degrees in 3.5 years.
-This means that without the Advanced Scholars Program, finishing a BS and DC or ND degree would typically take a minimum of 7.5 years.
-Since you’ll only be spending 3 years in undergraduate studies, and your first year at NUHS will count toward both your BS and DC or ND degree, you’ll have a chance to finish both degrees in 6.5 years.
+This means that without the Advanced Scholars Program, earning a BS and a DC or ND degree would typically take at least 7.5 years.
+Instead, you’ll only spend 3 years in undergraduate studies, with your first year at NUHS counting toward both your BS and DC or ND degree.
+This means you can finish both degrees in 6.5 years.

 What do I need to qualify for the Advanced Scholars Program?

-• To qualify, you must complete 90 credits of undergraduate coursework in the qualifying bachelor of science program at your university (listed below).
+- You must complete 90 credits of undergraduate coursework in the qualifying Bachelor of Science program at your university (listed below).

 Eligible Undergraduate Schools and Programs

-National University is working to expand the Advanced Scholar Program to additional schools to bring this opportunity to a larger number of exceptional students.
-However, we select only institutions that have programs rigorous enough to prepare students to enter graduate study after their initial three years.
+National University of Health Sciences is working to expand the Advanced Scholar Program to additional schools.
+We select only institutions with rigorous programs that prepare students for graduate study after their first three years.

 University of Akron (UA)